Skip to Main Content

 Blue Shield of California Foundation sets an example for how brands can move their core narrative beyond the abstract.

-Uzra Khan is director of editorial at Long Dash, and formerly worked at Reuters and the MIT Media Lab.
+Uzra Khan is Vice President of Editorial and Audience Growth at Long Dash.
+She formerly worked at Reuters and the MIT Media Lab.
 She has contributed to Foreign Policy and Quartz.

 We are increasingly entering a narrative-driven business landscape where brands and organizations must be able to tell their story at every touchpoint consistently and honestly.
 At the heart of this is a core narrative that articulates vision, purpose, and value for an organization—taking into account its market opportunity, audience needs, and core strengths.
 It is only when stakeholders can connect new products, services, and messaging with an organization’s desired impact, values, and priorities that they can truly engage and build meaningful relationships with the brand.